Menu Close

 The Team Science Award aims to both recognize the great work Johns Hopkins researchers have been doing as multidisciplinary teams and to highlight best practices and share lessons learned in Team Science.

-Meet the 2023 Team Science Awardees!
+Congratulations to the Team Science Awardees!
+Meet the teams.

 Team Science Awards are managed/supported by the Community and Collaboration Core.
 While many awards still go to individuals, advances in translational research are increasingly dependent on teams of individuals with different perspectives and skills working collaboratively towards a common goal.
 The concept of Team Science answers the question, “How do groups, particularly interdisciplinary groups, move through a process together?”
 Although seemingly simple, the field that studies the Science of Team Science has demonstrated that successfully conducting science in teams can be anything but.
 Thus, the goal of this award is to recognize the great work Johns Hopkins researchers have been doing as interdisciplinary teams and to highlight best practices and share lessons learned in Team Science.
 This is an annual award.